clarkbw/neon-cf-worker-prisma/README.md

 3. Add your Cloudflare API Token to GitHub secrets as `CLOUDFLARE_API_TOKEN`

 As you create Pull Requests for your changes the [pr-preview.yml](./.github/workflows/pr-preview.yml) workflow file will automatically create a "Preview Worker".
 The default name for your work will be the github repository name `neon-cf-worker-prisma` and your preview deployment names will incorporate that `neon-cf-worker-prisma-pr-2` along with the pull request number.

+## Deployments

+When your PR is closed the Preview Deployment will automatically be deleted.
+Both the Neon Database Preview as well as the Cloudflare Worker Preview.